KDawg/Responsizer.js/README.md

 it changes colors highlighting the significant breaking-point.
 This guidance helps you conveniently test your responsive design on your development laptop without dragging a cellphone or tablet into the mix.

+##Copyright
+There is no copyright.
+I'm putting Responsizer.JS into the public domain in the spirit of sharing and learning.
+Use Responsizer.JS in whatever way you wish.
+If you make it better log a pull request.
+If you get rich let's do business!

+##For More Info
+* Reach out to me on Twitter @KenTabor
+* Read more at blog.katworksgames.com